xgcm/xgcm/doc/grids.rst

 Core Grid Operations: ``diff``, ``interp``, and ``cumsum``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Regardless of how our ``Grid`` objet was created, we can now use it to
+Regardless of how our ``Grid`` object was created, we can now use it to
 interpolate or take differences along the axis.
 First we create some test data:

 .. ipython:: python